The Friends are a non-profit 501(c)(3) organization of volunteers who work to support the library by:

 - By planning and hosting programs and functions;

-- By sorting and crating donated books;
+- By sorting and boxing donated books (our famous "boxing parties");

 - By making a donation to help us fund our programs.